Vial: History and etymology

 A vial can be tubular, or have a bottle-like shape with a neck.
 The volume defined by the neck is known as the headspace.

 The English word "vial" is derived from the Greek phiale, meaning "a broad flat container".
 Comparable terms include the Latin phiala, Late Latin fiola and Middle English fiole and viole.

 Modern vials

 Modern vials are often made out of glass or plastic.
-There are often used as storage for small quantities of liquid used in medical or molecular biology applications.
+They are often used as storage for small quantities of liquid used in medical or molecular biology applications.

 There are several different types of commonly used closure systems.
 For glass vials, options include screw vials (closed with a screw cap or dropper/pipette), lip vials (closed with a cork or plastic stopper) and crimp vials (closed with a rubber stopper and a metal cap).
 Plastic vials, which can be moulded in plastic, can have other closure systems, such as 'hinge caps' which snap shut when pressed.
 These are sometimes called flip-tops or snap caps.